The exuberant street art in Ajo, Arizona is a bold and colorful sign of this old mining town’s artistic rebirth.

 Ajo’s murals are located throughout town and are publicly accessible, with the largest concentration in and adjacent to Artists Alley south of the plaza.

 The murals featured here were photographed in February 2018.
 Most were created during the 2015 and 2017 Ajo Street Art Projects.
-There seems to be some ongoing work, as a couple murals are still just sketches or only partially painted.
+At that time a couple murals are still just sketches or only partially painted, indicating ongoing work.

 A couple of smaller pieces are severely deteriorated, but in general the art was in good shape when I visited.